Mozilla: Shumway

-Shumway is a free software replacement for the Adobe Flash Player, developed by Mozilla since 2012, using open web technologies as a replacement for Flash technologies.
-It uses Javascript and HTML5 Canvas elements to render Flash and execute Actionscript.
+Shumway is a free software replacement for Adobe Flash Player developed since 2012, using open web technologies as a replacement for Flash technologies.
+It uses JavaScript and HTML5 Canvas elements to render Flash and execute ActionScript.
 It is included by default in Firefox Nightly and can be installed as an extension for any recent version of Firefox.
-The current implementation is limited in its capabilities to render Flash content outside simple projects.
+The last implementation was limited in its capabilities to render Flash content outside simple projects.
+The project was cancelled in 2016.

 Servo

 Servo is a browser engine being developed for application and embedded use.
-In August 2020, during the COVID-19 pandemic, due to lack of funds and organization restructuring, Mozilla laid off most of the Servo development team.
-After the team was disbanded, Servo became part of the Linux Foundation, where development currently continues.
+In August 2020, during the COVID-19 pandemic, due to lack of funds and organisation restructuring, Mozilla laid off most of the Servo development team.
+Servo then became part of the Linux Foundation, where development currently continues.